 - Executed agreement demonstrating site control for the duration of the project’s lifespan

 - Completed draft Environmental Impact Study with a negative declaration as evidenced by meeting minutes of the local government or written approval

 - If applicable, proof that the required Article 10 Application has been deemed compliant

-The system must be physically located within New York state and must be interconnected to the New York’s bulk transmission system (NYISO).
-The following systems are not eligible for the program – i) that have been involved in the NYISO market prior to March 11, 2019, ii) projects owned by the utility or New York Power Authority, iii) projects receiving other NYSERDA funds, iv) projects that have bulk dispatch rights contract, and iv) projects that receive NYSERDA retail storage incentive.
-Projects located within Con Edison’s service territory are not currently eligible for the incentive.
+Eligible systems were physically located within New York State and were interconnected to New York’s bulk transmission system (NYISO).
+Systems not eligible for the program included i) systems that had been involved in the NYISO market prior to March 11, 2019, ii) projects owned by the utility or New York Power Authority, iii) projects that received other NYSERDA funds, iv) projects that had bulk dispatch rights contracts, and v) projects that received NYSERDA retail storage incentives.